Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 Alpha Capricornids: July 12 – August 12 (Fireballs mid-month through peak on July 30)

-The first is steady.
-The second is fiery.
-Together?
-They might just light the sky on fire.
-And this year, they peak during a dark moon window, which means visibility is perfection—if the clouds cooperate.
+The first shower is steady, while the second brings fiery excitement.
+Together, they might just light the sky ablaze.
+This year, their peaks will occur during a dark moon window, ensuring perfect visibility—if the clouds cooperate.

 What to Know:

-Alpha Capricornids = rare, but bright fireballs when they show
+Alpha Capricornids = Rare but can produce bright fireballs.

 When and Where to View:

-OBX sound-side beaches — open skies and sea whispers
+OBX sound-side beaches — Enjoy open skies and gentle sea whispers.

-Celo Knob area — quiet, high, and dark
+Celo Knob area — Quiet, high, and dark for optimal viewing.

 Tip: Set up a time-lapse.
-Don’t watch the sky—let your lens do the work while you chill in a hammock.
+Instead of watching the sky, let your lens do the work while you relax in a hammock.

 The Lunar X and V — Moon Illusion Magic